Suján Sher Bagh

 Mr Mike Russell (Guest)

 Truly luxury camping at its best.
 All the facilities of a 5 star hotel in a peaceful “bush” setting with first class staff, good food served in “safari” setting under the stars.

 Susie Reynolds (Staff)

 Love love love!!!
 Everythign about this Raj inspired camp is a glorious tribute to 100 years ago (I was born in the wrong era).
 From the colonial living room (complete with boutique) and dining room spacious and elegantly appointed bedroom tents with glamorous en suite shower rooms to the evening boma and delightful swimming pool.
-I was even spoiled with a massage in one of it's two spa tents.
+I was even spoilt with a massage in one of it's two spa tents.
 This is more of a grown up base and is great for couples looking for calm and grace.
-Tents are however only a few meters from each other so families traveling together would never be far apart.
+Tents are however only a few meters from each other so families travelling together would never be far apart.

 Emma Neale (Staff)

 Sher Bagh has a great atmosphere that is really tangible from the moment you arrive.
 What really made my stay at this camp special was meal times.
 Not only was the food delicious, with the staff going out of their way to introduce guests to regional dishes but it was so fun to sit around the camp fire and talk to other guests, exchanging stories of our time in India and on safari